A FUTURE FOOD FOREST!

 When she’s not working, Karen enjoys relaxing in her off-grid tiny home on her 200-acre ranch in Northern Arizona, where she continues to cultivate her passion for sustainable living and nature.

-Amanda Plunkett, CFO
+Amanda Plunkett, Director

 Amanda is a seasoned environmental and agricultural professional with a strong focus on ecological stewardship, pollinator health, and sustainable land management.